 You can use Apple Hardware Test to diagnose hardware problems on your Mac Pro.
-For more information, see "Using Apple Hardware Test" on page 78.
+For more information, see "Using Apple Hardware Test" on page 89.

-AppleCare Service and Support Information
+AppleCare Service and Support

-Your Mac Pro comes with 90 days of telephone support and one year of service coverage at an Apple-authorized repair center.
+Your Mac Pro comes with 90 days of technical support and one year of hardware repair warranty coverage at an Apple Store retail location or an Apple-authorized repair center, such as Apple Authorized Service Provider (AASP).
 You can extend your coverage by purchasing the AppleCare Protection Plan.
-For more information, visit the website address for your country listed below.
+For information, visit www.apple.com/support/products or visit the website address for your country listed in the table.

-If you need further assistance, AppleCare telephone support representatives can help you with installing and opening applications, and with basic troubleshooting.
+If you need assistance, AppleCare telephone support representatives can help you with installing and opening applications, and basic troubleshooting.
 Call the support center number nearest you (the first 90 days are complimentary).
-Have the date of purchase and your Mac Pro serial number ready when you call.
+Have the purchase date and your Mac Pro serial number ready when you call.